 -

-Add the walnuts and lemon zest and mix together.
+Add the walnuts and lemon zest and mix it all together gently.

 -

-In a medium bowl, whisk the cream and egg and remaining 1/2 cup of maple syrup.
-Pour this mixture into the dry mixture and beat on medium speed until the dough just comes together, about 1 minute.
+In a medium bowl, whisk the cream and egg.
+Pour this mixture into the dry mixture and stir with a wooden spoon until the dough just comes together.
 Do not overwork the dough.

 -